artfwo/aiosc/README.rst

 Bundles are not yet supported.

-Contrary to most OSC implementations, OSC data types are picked from the preliminary spec documented in Features and Future of Open Sound Control version 1.1 for NIME paper.
+OSC data types are picked from the preliminary spec documented in Features and Future of Open Sound Control version 1.1 for NIME paper.
 For example, ``I`` typetag is decoded to Impulse (aka "bang") which is passed around as ``aiosc.Impulse`` singleton.

 Suggestions, bug reports, issues and/or pull requests are, of course, welcome.